VSCode Plugin Marketplace, Website

 - VSCode version > v1.66.2

 - Basic familiarity with using both Joplin and VS Code

 Search for "Joplin" in the VSCode Marketplace.
 Find "joplin-vscode-plugin" and click Install.

 To access the Joplin database, we need a connection to the API endpoint opened by Joplin Web Clipper.
 That means Joplin must be running and Web Clipper must be enabled.

-Three settings need attention to get up and running.
+Two settings need attention to get up and running.

 Currently configuration edits do not trigger a fresh connection.
 Simply close VSCode and it should connect to Joplin the next time you start.